Geometry of hyperfields: Introduction

-In this paper, for a scheme $X$, we investigate the set $X(H)$ of rational points over a hyperfield $H$ by properly generalizing the notion of locally ringed spaces to locally hyperringed spaces.
-In general, $X(H)$ is merely a set; however, when $H$ is equipped with topology, we impose \emph{fine Zariski topology} on $X(H)$, introduced by O.~Lorscheid and C.~Salgado in \cite{lorscheid2016remark}.\\
+In this paper, for a scheme $X$, we investigate the set $X(H)$ of rational points over a hyperfield $H$ by appropriately generalizing the notion of locally ringed spaces to locally hyperringed spaces, and $X(H)$ is defined to be a set of morphisms from ``$\Spec H$'' to $X$ in this category.
+In general, $X(H)$ is merely a set; however, when $H$ is equipped with a topology which satisfies certain conditions, we impose the \emph{fine topology} on $X(H)$, introduced by O.~Lorscheid and C.~Salgado in \cite{lorscheid2016remark} (and also in \cite{baker2018moduli}).

+A hyperfield $H$ is said to be a \emph{topological hyperfield} if $H$ is equipped with topology, satisfying the following conditions: \begin{itemize} \item The multiplication map $H \times H \to H$, where $H \times H$ is equipped with product topology, is continuous. \item $H^\times=H-\{0\}$ is open, and the inversion map $i:H^\times \to H^\times$ is continuous. \end{itemize}

+Note that in the definition of a topological hyperfield, we do not assume the compatibility of hyperaddition with a topology.
+This could look odd, however, the above conditions are enough to fulfill our purpose in this paper.
+We further note that in their work \cite{anderson2019hyperfield} on hyperfield Grassmannians, L.~Anderson and J.~Davis also assume the same conditions (as above) for topological hyperfields (see, \cite[Remark 2.13]{anderson2019hyperfield}).
+In what follows, we will always assume that any hyperfield, which is equipped with a topology, is a topological hyperfield.\\

-Let's briefly recall the definition of fine Zariski topology.
-Let $H$ be a hyperfield which is equipped with topology $\mathcal{T}$.
-We do not assume any compatibility of the algebraic structures of $H$ with $\mathcal{T}$.
-Let $X=\Spec A$ be an affine scheme.
+Now, let us briefly recall the definition of the fine topology.
+Let $X=\Spec A$ be an affine scheme and $H$ a topological hyperfield.
 Then, one imposes a canonical topology (\emph{affine topology}, see \cite{lorscheid2016remark}) on $\Hom(A,H)$, the set of hyperring homomorphisms from $A$ to $H$; we first consider the following set-inclusion

-and give $\Hom(A,H)$ subspace topology, where $\prod_{a \in A}H^{(a)}$ is equipped with product topology induced by $\mathcal{T}$ of $H$.
-For the general case, when $X$ is a scheme and $H$ is a hyperfield equipped with topology, \emph{fine Zariski topology} on the set $X(H)$ of $H$-rational points of $X$ is the finest topology such that for any morphism $f:Y \to X$ from an affine scheme $Y$ to $X$ induces a continuous map $f(H):Y(H) \to X(H)$, where $Y(H)$ is equipped with affine topology.
-One can easily check that fine Zariski topology agrees with affine topology when $X$ is affine (see, \S \ref{finetopology}).\\
+and give $\Hom(A,H)$ subspace topology, where $\prod_{a \in A}H^{(a)}$ is equipped with product topology induced by a topology $\mathcal{T}$ of $H$.
+For the general case, when $X$ is a scheme and $H$ is a topological hyperfield, the \emph{fine topology} on the set $X(H)$ of $H$-rational points of $X$ is the finest topology such that any morphism $f:Y \to X$ from an affine scheme $Y$ to $X$ induces a continuous map $f(H):Y(H) \to X(H)$, where $Y(H)$ is equipped with the affine topology.
+One can easily check that the fine topology agrees with the affine topology when $X$ is affine (see, \S \ref{finetopology}).

 With this setting, the main question which we want to address is the following: